oliveiracle/first-project-maria/README.md

 A Custom favicon was added using the <link rel="icon" type="image/png" href="assets/images/icon.png"/> tag to enhance brand identity and browser tab recognition.

 All icons are styled using Font Awesome 6.7.2.

+### Wireframes
+ I created wireframes before beginning development to plan the sctructure and layout of the site.
+As the design envolved during the build process, I made several visual and function improvements.
+Therefore, some wireframes will be updated to reflect the final version of the project more accurately.

 ### Layout
 - The layout is fully responsive, built with Bootstrap 5.2 (https://getbootstrap.com/docs/5.2/getting-started/introduction/), and adjusts smootly across devices from mobile to large desktops.